Medicare Enrolled

 What this data tells you about Dr. Sharp

-Dr. Jason Sharp is a radiation oncology in Plano, TX, with 18 years in practice.
+Dr. Jason Sharp is a radiation oncology specialist in Plano, TX, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. Sharp performed 1,256 Medicare services across 1,206 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Sharp received a total of $2,561 from 15 pharmaceutical and/or device companies across 37 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.